mui/mui-x/docs/data/data-grid/server-side-data/tree-data.md

 ## Custom cache

 The data source uses a cache by default to store the fetched data.
-Use `unstable_serverSideCache` to provide a custom cache to the data source to manage the cache as per your requirements.
+Use `unstable_dataSourceCache` to provide a custom cache to the data source to manage the cache as per your requirements.
 See more about caching in the [overview section](/x/react-data-grid/server-side-data/#data-caching).

 The following demo uses `QueryClient` from `@tanstack/react-core` to provide a custom cache to the Grid which could be manipulated on the userland.